 Plant disease forecasting

-Spray warning services for the downy mildew of grapevine in France, Italy and Germany during 1920s were among the first forecasting systems used for the growers.
+Spray warning services for the downy mildew of grapevine in France, Italy and Germany during the 1920s were among the first forecasting systems used for the growers.

 Requirements for disease forecasting